sudonghua91/MediaRadar-SEC-and-Compustat-Crosswalks/README.md

 Seo, T. (2025).
 Two Persistent Trees: Advertising and the Cross Section of Equity Returns.

 Liang C. Advertising rivalry and discretionary disclosure[J].
 Journal of Accounting and Economics, 2024, 77(1): 101611.

+Stata and R codes are available upon request.
+Welcome any comments!